Jared Cook Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Recent Performances

-- Cook did not have a catch in last week's game against the Broncos.
+- Cook did not record a catch in last week's game versus the Broncos.

-- Cook has caught six passes on 12 targets for 76 yards in his last three games, averaging 25.3 yards per game.
+- Cook has put up 76 yards during his last three games (25.3 per game), hauling in six passes on 12 targets.

 Cook's Los Angeles Teammates